Quackeee/Epidemic_Estimator/README.md

 (~0.00006) or only the Hubei Province (~0.0008).

-There are however many other factors that will affect the case limit in your country like the population density, the government's reaction time, people's attitude, etc. so I suggest experimenting with different numbers and findinga those that yield the best results for your
+There are however many other factors that will affect the case limit in your country like the population density, the government's reaction time, people's attitude, etc. so I suggest experimenting with different numbers and finding those that yield the best results for your

 ## Exclaimers